libktx/ktx/assets-async/README.md

 - Using [`ktx-assets`](../assets) extensions for `AssetManager`.
 - [`AnnotationAssetManager`](https://bitbucket.org/dermetfan/libgdx-utils/wiki/net.dermetfan.gdx.assets.AnnotationAssetManager)
 from [`libgdx-utils`](https://bitbucket.org/dermetfan/libgdx-utils) that extends `AssetManager` and allows to specify assets for loading by marking fields with annotations.
-However, it's annotation-based API relies on reflection and is not really idiomatic in Kotlin.

 #### Additional documentation